-The workshop, which is offered free of charge to student and education groups, featured RSEC students Hayden, Heather, Isaiah and James, RSEC transition coordinator Alison Batey, and RSEC teacher/coach Bridgette Howell.
+The workshop, which is offered free of charge to student and education groups, featured RSEC students Hayden, Heather, Isaiah and James, and RSEC transition coordinator Alison Batey.
 They presented a series of activities that replicate the experience of having learning disabilities, engaged the audience in a question-and-answer session, and shared what it feels like to be on the receiving end of uninformed and hurtful assumptions about learning disabilities.

 Presented with a healthy dose of humor and an open and honest exchange, the PALD team took the audience through different scenarios that help illustrate some of the challenges students with learning disabilities face, such as:

 - Singing “the Itsy-Bitsy Spider” in front of peers to simulate what it feels like to read aloud when you are not a confident reader;

 - Describing a favorite movie without using words that contain the letter “T” to force the speaker to retrieve just the right words but at a much slower pace; and

 - Good-spirited comments from RSEC student presenters urging participants to “speed it up,” and to “speak in complete sentences” to replicate how constructive feedback can feel like anything but.